the-turing-way/the-turing-way/book/website/reproducible-research/rdm/rdm-sharing.md

 2. To prevent duplicate efforts and speed up scientific progress.
 Large amounts of research funds and careers of researchers can be wasted by only sharing a small part of research in the form of publications.
 3. To facilitate collaboration and increase the impact and quality of scientific research.
-4. To make results of research openly available as a public good, since research is often publicly-funded.
+4. To make results of research openly available as a public good, since research is often publicly funded.

 You can read more about why data should be available, and why some data should remain closed, in the {ref}`Open Data section <rr-open-data>`